vinitkumar/vinitkumar.github.com/about.md

 <img src="https://avatars3.githubusercontent.com/u/537678?s=460" class="profile-pic">
 <iframe src="http://githubbadge.appspot.com/vinitkumar?s=1&a=0" style="border: 0;height: 142px;width: 200px;overflow: hidden;" frameBorder="0"></iframe>

-Vinit is an autodidact engineer who cares about writing beautiful code that scales well.
+Vinit is a Backend Engineer who has a passion about writing clean, elegant code that scales well.

-He has good amount of experience in building Social Networks, Multi-tenant Systems, Content Management Systems and Embeddable website Infrastructure.
-His main areas of interest are building performant systems, functional programming and solving problems that really matter.
+He has written a good amount of code in building a Social Network, Multi-tenant Content Management Systems and Websites and their architecture.

-Vinit is an active member of the Free & Open Source Software community and has contributed to many projects including Node.js, Python and Django.
+Vinit is an active member of the Free & Open Source Software community and has contributed to many projects in various languages and technologies.
+He is an avid book reader and reads a lot of technical books for fun.

-Prior to his current position, he worked as an Application development consultant and wrote applications for clients all over the world.

 You can get in touch with me on twitter here: [@vinitkme](http://twitter.com/vinitkme)